 What are the symptoms?

 Patients usually complain of difficulty passing urine at all phases of voiding.
 It is difficult to start a stream and often this would take many minutes.
-Patients have to sit and bear down, lean forward, strain or press on the lower abdomen to help empty the bladder.
+Patients need to sit and bear down, lean forward, strain or press on the lower abdomen to help empty the bladder.
 Urination happens in small dribbles and takes a long time to complete.
+Sometimes patients describe prolonged dribbling at the end with the need to double or triple void.
 There is often a sense of incomplete bladder emptying and patients would revisit the toilet soon after leaving it.

 What complications can arise from an underactive bladder?